alexben300502/starrr/README.md

 <br>
 Here we firstly have the gateway.yml file https://github.com/alexben300502/starrr/blob/main/istio/gateway.yml, that permits to expose the service.
 <br>
-Then we create a destinationrule.yml https://github.com/alexben300502/starrr/blob/main/istio/destinationrule.yml that will define subsets for routing for the two versions, v1 and <br> v2, of our userapi.
+Then we create a destinationrule.yml https://github.com/alexben300502/starrr/blob/main/istio/destinationrule.yml that will define subsets for routing for the two versions, v1 and v2, of our userapi.
 <br>
 Finally, we Create a VirtualService.yml https://github.com/alexben300502/starrr/blob/main/istio/virtualservice.yml  file to route and shift traffic between the two versions.
 The <br> goal is to routes incoming requests to the project-devops-service, with a heavenly weight of each v1 <br>and v2 subsets.